-- Farms adopting new "commercial" crops or technologies often devote a considerably smaller share of their land to food crops for own consumption than do non-adopters.
-In absolute terms, the area that they devote to food crops for own consumption may also be smaller.
-However, they generally achieve higher yields in their food crop production.
-As a result, per capita production of food for own consumption was as often higher for adopters than for non-adopters as vice versa. - Higher incomes as a result of adoption of new "commercial" crops or technologies generally lead to higher calorie intake, although the increase is less than proportional due to increased non-food expenditure shares and a preference for more expensive calories (good for other aspects of nutrition).
-'Any negative tendencies to spend less for food because of loss of income control by women or because of increased involvement in market (cash) transactions are generally small and are more than compensatedfor by increased incomes due to commercialization" (p78). - There is 'no evidence for an adverse effect on child nutrition from increased commercialisation, even when income is held constant' (p46).
+- Higher incomes as a result of adoption of new "commercial" crops or technologies generally lead to higher calorie intake, although the increase is less than proportional due to increased non-food expenditure shares and a preference for more expensive calories (good for other aspects of nutrition).
+'Any negative tendencies to spend less for food because of loss of income control by women or because of increased involvement in market (cash) transactions are generally small and are more than compensated for by increased incomes due to commercialization' (p78). - There is 'no evidence for an adverse effect on child nutrition from increased commercialisation, even when income is held constant' (p46).
 Equally, though, child health indicators rarely improved, despite higher incomes, as (aside from food) additional incomes were rarely spent on items with short-run health benefits.
 The authors argued that increased incomes should be combined with public action to deliver improved health outcomes.

 While this first strand of literature examines the impact of commercial agricultural production on the food security of those who have already engaged in it, the second considers whether household concerns about food security act as a constraint to adoption of commercial agriculture.
 Specifically, if food markets are unreliable, inefficient or highly volatile, it is argued that farm households will prioritise feeding themselves and hence will only cultivate very small quantities of crops intended for sale if they expect to experience a food deficit (Fafchamps, 1992; Jayne, 1994).
-Thus, under production conditions better suited to oil crops than to grains, Jayne (1994) found that, 'Controlling for differences in household assets and location, grain-surplus households in five semi-arid regions of Zimbabwe were found to cultivate 48% more oilseed crops for the market than their graindeficit neighbours' (p388).
+Thus, under production conditions better suited to oil crops than to grains, Jayne (1994) found that, 'Controlling for differences in household assets and location, grain-surplus households in five semi-arid regions of Zimbabwe were found to cultivate 48% more oilseed crops for the market than their grain-deficit neighbours' (p388).

-Some evidence for this food-security-as-constraintto-commercialisation view is also found in the studies reported by von Braun and Kennedy (1994).
+Some evidence for this food-security-as-constraint-to-commercialisation view is also found in the studies reported by von Braun and Kennedy (1994).
 Thus, while several of the authors in that volume calculated that returns to land and/or labour were significantly higher under cash cropping than under food production for own consumption, adopting households generally devoted only 40 per cent or less of their land to the new "commercial" crops or technologies, which was less than they continued to devote to subsistence food crops.
 Meanwhile, the smallest farms in the study areas were under-represented in cash crop schemes for various reasons, including both administrative selection (where this occurred) and their own choice.

 The case study by Peters and Herrera (1994) neatly summarises why smallholders in Malawi plant on average around 80 per cent of their land to maize.
 Prices of purchased maize are both high and unpredictable in the annual "deficit period" (December-January).
 However, in addition to this there are strong taste preferences for local maize varieties pounded in a traditional way and there are cultural reasons as to why cash resources within the household tend to get exhausted more readily than retained food stocks, hence making the latter more reliable as a food security reserve.